oluwafenyi/oluwafenyi/README.md

 ### Hi there 👋

 I'm Enyioma.
-I love automation (might be motivated by my laziness) and it is a big influence on what I learn and what I do.
+I love automation and it is a big influence on what I learn and what I do.
 I write software mostly in Python, JavaScript and GoLang but I'm not really afraid to pick up any language that would get the job done.

 Here's a few things about me:
 - 😄 Pronouns: He/Him.